Build-The-Web/bootils/docs/intro.rst

 Feature Overview
 ----------------

-  * **Plugin System** – *Bootils* has a very small core that manages a set of configured plugins, both built-in and customes ones.
+  * **Plugin Architecture** – *Bootils* has a very small core that manages a set of configured plugins, both built-in and custom ones.
   * **Pre-Condition Checks** – If a service depends on the availability of resources like mount points or disk space, you can assert they're OK, instead of noticing problems only after you have one more incident to handle.
   * **Facility Re-Use** – Established technologies like process supervisors, the `Jolokia`_ JMX bridge and so on can be integrated via plugins.
-  * **Runtime Environments** – In particular for launchine Java / JVM applications, a standard runtime is provided based on the `Tanuki Java Service Wrapper`_, which already establishes a basic level of startup and runtime monitoring.
+  * **Runtime Environments** – In particular for launching Java / JVM applications, a standard runtime is provided based on the `Tanuki Java Service Wrapper`_, which already establishes a basic level of startup and runtime monitoring.